TIQL Game Rules and Frequently Asked Questions

 You lose your entire stake if you have incorrectly predicted where price was going to go over the lifetime of the bet.
 This means that it hits your loss price (the red line on the graph) before the time runs out and before it hits the target price (the green line on the graph).
 You can also take a partial loss by closing the bet before it hits your stop loss or if the bet is closed at the end of the week when you have a partial loss.

 The Play tab displays the payouts of any open bets next to the market the bet was opened on.
 You can quickly see which bets are winning or not.
 The payout figure shown does not include any initial fee paid to place the bet or any fee that you must pay to end the bet early.
 Any open bets are also displayed on the chart with a clear indication of the currently available payout, without any fees you would pay to end the bet early.
 If you click on the Stop button you will see the payout net of any early exit fees.
 The history page in the Me tab also clearly displays the open bets and the current pay-out due to each bet.

 All of your bet history is displayed in the History section in TIQL.
 Your history may be accessed by logging into TIQL, selecting the Me tab from the lower menu and then selecting the history section from the top menu.

 Your account balance is displayed in the Me tab.
 Both the funds available to bet and your net funds including any profit or loss from any open bets are displayed.
 Your balances may be viewed by logging into TIQL, selecting the Me tab from the lower menu and then selecting the Account section from the top menu.

-TIQL doesn't charge fees that all of our competitors charge.
-This makes it a great way for you to trade, but it also means that behind the scenes we have to be a lot smarter than our competitors!
+TIQL doesn't charge many of the fees that other trading apps charge.
+This makes it a great way for you to trade, but it also means that behind the scenes we have to be a lot smarter than anyone else!
 In fact all other trading apps charge one or more of:

 - a fee to start trading;